A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: Background

-Preying is the basic behavior for a fish to move to a location with the highest concentration of food.
-This behavior can be modeled within a radius of neighborhood of a fish.
-Let $X_i^{(t)}$ be the current position of the $i$th AF, and $X_j$ be a state of an AF randomly selected within the visual distance of the $i$th AF as follows:
+The three possible behaviors of an AF are described in the following. \paragraph{Preying behavior} Preying is the basic behavior for a fish to move to a location with a higher concentration of food.
+In AFSA, this behavior is modeled based on the current position of an AF and its surrounding area based on its field of view.
+The $i$-th AF searches inside its field of vision randomly by:

-where $V$ is the visual distance of the AF, $d_{i,j}<V$ and $rand()$ is a random vector with each element between 0 and 1.